-Phishing is among the most common of all vulnerabilities and is the definition given to email fraud where the perpetrator sends out legitimate-looking emails that appear to come from well-known and trustworthy websites such as PayPal, eBay, MSN, Yahoo and many more.
+Phishing is among the most common of all vulnerabilities and is the definition given to email fraud where the perpetrator sends out legitimate-looking emails that appear to come from well-known and trustworthy websites, anything from PayPal, Microsoft or Google to BT, Virgin, HSBC and Royal Mail.

 How to protect yourself from Phishing: